benjaminlees/cv/README.md

 # CV - Benjamin Lees

 I have a Masters in Civil Engineering, and I enjoy solving real world problems using applied mathematics.
 During my degree I was introduced to programming and taught myself C#.
-After my degree I joined the Founders and Coders co-operative where I learnt web development using JavaScript, HTML, CSS and Node.js.
+After my degree I joined the Founders & Coders co-operative where I learnt web development using JavaScript, HTML, CSS and Node.js.
 When the  course finished I was involved in launching its agency division, and began teaching as  well as working as a developer.

 ### SKILLS